msaadeghii/av-dkf/README.md

 ## Getting started

-To get started with the codes, you need to clone this repository and install required libraries:
+To get started with the codes, you need to clone this repository, and install required libraries:

 ```shell
 # Clone repository